tiantiangao7/kalm/README.md

 2. Add a new frame at the end of the line. e.g., `fp('Growing_food',[property('Grower',['bn:00046516n']),property('Food',['bn:00035650n','bn:00035649n'])]).`

-# How to add compose an annotated sentence and learn a new lvp?
+# How to compose an annotated sentence and learn a new lvp?
 ```
 cd scripts/prolog/ape
 xsb